 The rationale for selecting more color channels is seen in the graph above.
 It plots the quality of the light (CQS in this case) against the correlated color temperature (CCT) range for systems using various “channel/color” configurations.
 The coverage and quality of the light output can be seen for 2 to 10 channel configurations.
 In general more colors translates into higher color quality and superior spectral tuning over a broader range of color temperatures.

 Humans, animals, and plants have evolved under illumination from the sun filtered by the atmosphere.
 Daylight as we perceive it, is a continuous spectrum of wavelengths from 380 nm to 780 nm.
 From near UV to near IR the human eye detects light, the spectral content (color) and intensity of daylight as it changes throughout the day.
 Among other factors, light also changes based on latitude, season, and atmospheric phenomena like clouds or rain.
 Data from a recording of daylight during an afternoon on Mt.
 Hamilton in San Jose, CA can be seen on the right.
 Our experience and biological response are tuned to this time, intensity, and color varying light.
 The complete day cycle is called the circadian rhythm.
 This time dependent light rhythm has always been a part of our experience and vocabulary - dawn, noon, golden hour, dusk, blue hour, and twilight among the many.
+These are all components of human centric lighting.
 And that is why people want the window office - to experience and thrive by what the body has adapted to over a very long time.